 Worth Checking Out: Dark Stories, Shared Light: A Women’s Month Panel Discussion

-How To Make Sure You Don’t Get Stuck As An Admin
+How To Make Sure You Aren’t Stuck Doing Invisible Work

 Tactic 1: Just Assign It

-You can take the initiative to just go ahead and start assigning things out.
-No explanations necessary.
-Just start doing it.
+You can take the initiative to start assigning things out.
+No explanations are necessary.

-“Greg, can you take notes for this meeting?”
-(If Greg looks confused or stunned, you can say “I take them the majority of the time and I’d like to focus today on listening for my own priorities.
-I think it would be great if we assigned new people each meeting.
-You get to go first!”)
+For example: “Greg, can you take notes for this meeting?”
+If Greg looks confused or stunned, you can say, “I take them most of the time, and I’d like to focus today on facilitating and listening for my priorities.
+I think it would be great if we assigned new people to each meeting.
+You get to go first!”

 Tactic 2: Be Transparent

-Another way to ensure that the PM isn’t treated as the office’s Admin if you are not the PM in question (lookin’ at you, dudes), is to speak up in support.
-“Pam does always take the notes.
+Another way to ensure that the PM isn’t treated as the office’s admin is to recruit a few allies to call it out when they see it.
+It can be as simple as: “Pam always takes notes.
 I’ll take them this time, and then maybe Gus can do it next time.
 It’s not really fair otherwise.”
 Or “Why is everyone assuming Gail will set up this meeting?”